Skip to content

 These cairns likely date back to the Bronze Age, so it gives us a glimpse into how people lived thousands of years ago!

-The host was very fun and made the whole dinner a decent bit more entertaining!
-Every time one of us made an order, he recommended something else we could get on the menu that was better, or more worth the money.
+After spending a bit of time here, we decided to head back to our hotel and find some dinner, where we ended up at Shapla Indian Restaurant, across the River Ness from our hotel.
+The host was very fun and made the whole dinner more entertaining!
+Every time one of us made an order, he recommended something else we should get instead that was better, more worth the money, or both.
 I had a great time there!
 I’d definitely recommend it.
-It’s the first time I’ve tried lamb.
+It’s the first time I tried lamb, too!

 Conclusion